 Vestmannaeyjar, or the Westman Islands, is an archipelago found off the South Coast of Iceland.
 The name alludes to the area's first settlers, Irish monks, or "Men from the West."

-All in all, Vestmannaeyjar is comprised of 15 islands, as well as around 30 sea stacks and skerries, and are thought to have formed 10,000-12,000 years ago, making them quite young in geological terms.
+Vestmannaeyjar comprises 15 islands, as well as around 30 sea stacks and skerries.
+They are thought to have formed 10,000-12,000 years ago, making them quite young in geological terms.

 The largest island, Heimaey, is the only one within the archipelago that is inhabited, currently boasting a population of approximately 4600 people.
-The other islands are either completely untouched by human hand or sport a solitary hunting cabin, only taking visitors in the warm summer months.
+The other islands are either completely untouched by human hands or sport a solitary hunting cabin.
+Additionally, they only take visitors in the warm summer months.

-One particular draw that attracts guests to the Westman Islands is its natural biodiversity.
-Here, you'll find every one of Iceland's seabird species, including Guillemots, Skuas, Arctic Terns, Puffins, Icelandic Gulls, and Kittiwakes.
+One particular draw that attracts guests to the Westman Islands is its natural biodiversity, where you'll find many of Iceland's seabird species!
+These birds of Iceland include guillemots, skuas, Arctic terns, puffins, and kittiwakes.

 Thanks to the area's unique microclimate, millions of birds nest on the islands' cliffs each spring, departing again at the end of summer.
 The puffin, a key part of this vibrant birdlife, has even been officially adopted as the symbol of Vestmannaeyjar.
-You can experience this incredible wildlife up close by joining a scenic one-hour boat tour from Heimaey Harbor.
+You can experience this incredible wildlife up close on a one-hour boat tour from Heimaey Harbor.

 The ferry trip takes about 35 minutes one way, and it's recommended to book in advance.
-Alternatively, you can fly from Bakki airport, which is located right next to the harbor (a 10-minute flight).
+Alternatively, you can fly from Reykjavik Domestic Airport to Vestmannaeyjar on a one-hour flight

 - Discover the Top Things to Do in the Westman Islands (Vestmannaeyjar).